ahmed-derbala/express-starter/README.md

 # express-starter
 a clean project to start an express app faster.
-This made using node v14
+This made using node v16

 # features
 - javascript with nodejs v16 and express 5
 - everything is configurable in /configs
-- clean architecture: /src has the solution logic only
+- clean architecture: /src has the solution logic only, outside /src can be used in any project and they doesnt require much tuning
 - pm2 on production with npm start
 - socketio
 - logs: winston (file, console, mongo) with memory infos